aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-sxc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCX to SXC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert DOCX to SXC</h2>

+Python developers often need to convert DOCX files to SXC format for various reasons.
+For example, if a user wants to open a DOCX file in Microsoft Excel, they need to convert it to SXC format.
+Additionally, SXC files are more secure than DOCX files, as they are not easily editable.
+Furthermore, SXC files are more compact and take up less storage space than DOCX files.

+<h2>How Aspose.Total Helps for DOCX to SXC Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a comprehensive package of various APIs that can help automate the conversion process from DOCX to SXC.
+The process is mainly in two steps.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the DOCX file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This process is quick and efficient, and can be easily integrated into any existing Python application.

 {{% /blocks/products/pf/feature-page-summary %}}